This paleo vegan maple cream frosting is cashew-based, maple-sweetened and super creamy! The perfect frosting for pumpkin cake and other fall treats.

 After making the vegan vanilla sauce I posted last month, I knew I had to turn it into a frosting.
 It was too delicious to just use as a sauce!

 It was an easy recipe to adapt.
 Add more cashews and omit almost all the water.
-The result is a super delicious frosting that’s quite soft, kind of like a whipped cream frosting.
+The result is a super delicious maple cream frosting that’s quite soft, kind of like a whipped cream frosting.
 So you definitely can’t pipe it.

 I’m sure you could add a bunch of palm shortening or something to firm it up, but that just didn’t sound appetizing to me.
 Nor did coconut oil.
 Or coconut butter or anything coconutty.
 No coconut products were allowed in my maple frosting. :D